WorkloadAutomation/agent-docker-kit/README.md

 	**POOLS**
 Specify a comma-separated list of pool workstations where you want to register the agent.

 Set to  YES  to force a refresh of all configuration options.
 To maintain the last configuration, set CURRENT\_AGENTID="" and RECONFIGURE\_AGENT=NO.

+For z-centric agent, the build script creates a YAML file called **docker-compose-zcentric.yml**.
+Also you can edit it for the following further customizable parameter:

+	**HTTPS**
+Set to YES to use secured version of HTTP.
+NO otherwise.
+The default value is YES.

  4. Run one of the following commands to start the container:
  ```docker-compose up -d```